Why route days break before the first job starts

 Daily planning sequence

-Lock fixed appointments
+Lock the fixed appointments first

-Group nearby flexible work
+Group the nearby flexible work

-Add realistic travel buffers
+Add travel and parking buffers

 Check reminders and access notes